 Before that, I was a reporter in the McClatchy Washington Bureau, where I wrote about environmental issues and served as the Washington correspondent for the Miami Herald.
 I also spent four years in the bureau covering Washington for the Anchorage Daily News and the Idaho Statesman.
 My work on the Larry Craig scandal for the Statesman was a finalist for the 2007 Pulitzer Prize for breaking news.

-I'll always have a fond spot for news from Florida, where I was a reporter at the Miami Herald for seven years.
-There, I covered politics, the state legislature, local government and hurricanes — including Hurricane Katrina from New Orleans.
-I learned my craft from patient editors at the News & Record in Greensboro, N.C., and The Item in Sumter, S.C.
+At the Miami Herald, I covered politics, the state legislature, local government and hurricanes — including Hurricane Katrina from New Orleans.
+I got my start as a journalist at the News & Record in Greensboro, N.C., and The Item in Sumter, S.C.